kvietcong/osu-scraper/README.md

 You must have a python environment with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) and the requests modules.

 ## Future Goals
 * Implement multithreading/processing to speed up the data fetching.
-(Hilariously slow rn)
+(Implemented BUT osu doesn't allow too many requests at one time 😥)
-* Create a GUI that can make the experience a lot more intuitive
+* Create a GUI that can make the experience a lot more intuitive (Partially In)
 * Refactor the code so it's not disgusting
 * Learn how to make this project an executable